 At the hotel, your Trek Travel host will leave the following accessories so you can prep your bike before each ride: a floor pump, USB wall charger to charge the lights, e-bike charger, and a torque wrench.
 Trek Travel will also provide you with written instructions on how to properly check your bike for safety, and your host will give you a thorough explanation and demonstration on the first day.

 On all self-guided trips, you will have a host on the ground and their contact information will be sent to you in your week out email, one week before your trip.
 Your Trek Travel host will meet you at the specified location on the first day.
 After a bike fitting, you will set off on your own for the week, armed with all the information you need to fully enjoy your bike tour, thanks to the Ride with GPS app loaded on your phone.
 This app will provide daily navigation and will give you direct access to your daily agenda, important highlights of the region, lists of recommended restaurants, points of interest, and suggestions about cultural activities in the area.
 Local emergency numbers will be provided to you as well.
 In case of emergency, you can always call the Trek Travel emergency line by calling our office at 866-464-8735.
-On the last day of your trip, your Trek Travel contact will meet you to collect your bike and related accessories before you depart.
+On the last day of your trip, your Trek Travel host will meet you to collect your bike and related accessories before you depart.

 Two lights will be provided on each bike, one taillight and one headlight.
 We recommend riding with these lights always on, even during daylight, to maximize visibility to others.
 Chargers will also be provided.
 Your guides will make sure your bike has both lights charged and ready for the day’s ride.